Skip to main content

 Why it works: Making your plan visible changes how you relate to it.
 A vague intention ("exercise today") is easy to defer.
 A 7:00-8:00am block labeled "gym" creates a specific commitment.

-The limitation: No financial stakes, no social accountability, no consequences for missing blocks.
-It's a planner, not an accountability system.
+The limitation: No fines, no social pressure, no consequences for missing blocks.
+It is a planner, not an accountability system.
 You need existing self-discipline for it to function.

 Best for: Visual thinkers who struggle with scheduling and need clarity more than consequences.